-Stroll this family-friendly west-end Toronto neighbourhood for unique fashion, lifestyle and foodie finds.
+Shop and eat local at this west-end Toronto neighbourhood where you’ll find unique fashion, lifestyle and foodie goodies.

 Surrounded by parks and close to downtown, Bloor West Village boasts that elusive city-meets-small-town vibe.
 Part of the neighbourhood’s charm lies in its independently owned boutiques, some of which have been around for decades.
-Take a stroll along the strip and check out these hotspots for stylish and unexpected finds for home, body, apparel and more.
+Stroll along the strip to shop local in Toronto, where you’ll find stylish and unexpected items to gift or take home.

 For the tchotchke-obsessed